robert-mccarthy-ca/modern-druid/README.md

 ### 🔥 Biochar Production
 - 10 tonnes of biomass/acre converted to biochar in insulated, tiltable kilns
+- Local forestry waste converted to biochar
 - Quench water recovered for irrigation
 - Biochar verified for carbon markets and approved for sale (CFIA, OMRI)

 ### 🌳 Syntropic Agroforestry
 - Successional food forest system with biomass crops, nitrogen fixers, pollinators, and edible trees
 - Designed with wild buffers, biodiversity grids, and resilient water infrastructure
+- Biochar is applied to the soil or sold as generated

 ### 🧪 Natural Farming
 - KNF and JADAM practices: JMS, IMO collections, FPJ, LAB, and more